Skip to main contentCore Concepts

 See the Introduction for a comprehensive overview.

 A smart contract that verifies specific properties or behaviors of other smart contracts.
-Assertions are the fundamental building blocks of the Phylax Credible Layer, used to enforce security properties and invariants.
+Assertions are the fundamental building blocks of the Credible Layer, used to enforce security properties and invariants.

 Critical conditions or properties that must always be maintained within a protocol, such as ensuring total assets ≥ total liabilities or maintaining specific ownership rules.
 These invariants can be: